GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # License

-This is all MIT licensed but please observe any other licenses that might be applicable to some files or content.
+This is all MIT licensed but please observe any other licenses that might be governing some files or content.

 # Trademarks

-Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.
+Any and all trademarks, service marks, logos and brand names - either directly or indirectly mentioned in this project, belong to their respective owners.

+# Contact

+If you are a rights holder wishing to request the removal of any specific bundled asset or example, please open an issue in my active [Contact_Me](https://github.com/GitHubDragonFly/Contact_Me) repository.